SaiVineelaMallem/Basic-Banking-System/README.md

   Create a simple dynamic website which has the following features.
-Start with creating a sample data in database for upto ten customers by using Mysql database( you can create as your wish).Customers table is having fields such as name, email and current balance etc and transactions table will record all the transactions that had happened.
+Start with creating a sample data in database for upto ten customers by using Mysql database( you can create as your wish).Customers table is having fields such as name, email and current balance etc and transactions table is having the fields such as sender, receiver, amonut, time.And it will record all the transactions that had happened.

-Technologies used for
-  FRONT-END: 1.
-HTML
-             2. CSS
-             3. JAVASCRIPT
-             4. BOOTSTRAP

-  BACK-END : PHP
-  DATABASE : MySQL
+Technologies used for FRONT END are HTML, CSS, JAVASCRIPT, BOOTSTRAP and for BACK END are PHP and for Database MYSQL is uesd.